FluegelsApps/iot-utilities/docs/app-changelog.md

 - added external content warning when opening links in documentation and licenses
 - shortened and improved various log messages
 - authentication no longer required when trying to download server certificate
+- comments will now be removed when copying configuration templates

 ### Fixed bugs and issues: